22 Kalliope: Satellite

 Kalliope has one known natural satellite, designated (22) Kalliope I and named Linus.
 It is quite large – about 28 km in diameter – and would be a sizeable asteroid by itself.
 It orbits about 1100 km from the center of Kalliope, equivalent to about 13.2 Kalliope radii.
 Linus was discovered on 29 August 2001 by Jean-Luc Margot and Michael E. Brown, while another team led by William Merline also independently detected the moon 3 days later.

 First stellar occultation

 On 7 November 2006, the first stellar occultation by the satellite of an asteroid (Linus) was successfully observed by a group of Japanese observers according to a prediction that was made just one day before by Berthier et al. based on more than 5 years of regular observations of Kalliope binary system using adaptive optics systems on ground-based telescopes.
-The observed chords of Linus give a unique opportunity to estimate the size of the moonlet which was estimated to 20–28 km.
+The observed chords of Linus gave a unique opportunity to estimate the size of the moonlet which was estimated to 20–28 km.